Adult Probation Officer Recruitments

 - Interviews will be conducted.
 Out of state Candidates may request a phone interview.

 - Background investigations are conducted and usually take 8-10 weeks but may take longer.
+During this time, job history will be validated and references will be contacted.

 - Polygraphs are conducted.
 Results can take 1-2 weeks to receive.
 Out of state candidates must be here in person to take the polygraph at their own expense.

 - Psychological Evaluation.
 Out of state candidates must be here in person to take the psychological evaluation at their own expense.
-The polygraph and the psychological evaluation cannot be combined in to one trip.
+The polygraph and the psychological evaluation cannot be combined into one trip.

 - Start dates are coordinated.